agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 %}

 This plot gets the message across---the distance went up quickly in a short amount of time, twice---but could be much more effective.
-Here are some things it does poorly:
+Here are some
-- Leaves a lot of empty space.
+problems:

-- Missing legend and title.[^1]
+- It is missing a legend and title necessary to understand it.[^2]
-- Too much precision in the date labels.
+- Has too much precision in the date labels, which are down to the day but do not align with when the records were set.
-- Too small text.

-Here is how I would fix these.
+- The too text is too small to read easily.
+- Has a lot of unused space.

+I love cycling, and I love data, so I gave improving the plot a try.

 ## Improvements